Stephen Bernard

 Stephen Jarrod Bernard FSA FRSA FRHistS FHEA (born 1975) is an Academic Visitor at the Faculty of English Language and Literature, University of Oxford and a member of University College.
 A prize-winning essayist, editor, and bibliographer, he is known mostly for his bibliographical and book historical work on the Tonson publishing house which asked: "Who invented English literature, that is, as a conceptual category defined by canon and tradition? ...
 As good a claimant as any is the London bookseller Jacob Tonson."

 His memoir about the sustained serial, clerical childhood sexual abuse in the Roman Catholic Diocese of Arundel and Brighton in the 1980s and 90s, his consequent mental illness, and the pioneering experimental psychiatric ketamine treatment he has received was a book of the year in the New Statesman and Evening Standard.

-In 2019 he was a participant in the statutory Independent Inquiry into Child Sexual Abuse.
+In 2019 Bernard was a core participant in the statutory Independent Inquiry into Child Sexual Abuse.
+On 2 March 2026 Alison Levitt, Baroness Levitt, the Under Secretary of State for Justice, laid an amendment to the Crime and Policing Act 2026 to abolish time limitations in historical cases of child sexual abuse, thanking Bernard for "having played a big part in ensuring the government reached this decision" to implement recommendation 15 of the Inquiry's final report, after her having met with Jan Royall, Baroness Royall, and Bernard earlier in the passage of the Bill.
+This is the first and (as of June 2026) the only of the twenty recommendations in the Inquiry's final report to have been implemented in full.